 - To help maintain a good credit score (a good credit monitoring service helps you keep track of your credit automatically).

-Whatever your reasons for using the demon plastic (by the way, I HATE credit cards), I want to tell you about a little trick that the credit card companies use that seems like a great idea at first, but is designed to keep you in perpetual debt.
+Whatever your reasons for using the demon plastic (by the way, I HATE credit cards), I want to tell you about a little trick that the credit card companies use that seems like a great idea for managing your finances, but is designed to keep you in perpetual debt.
 It’s called the minimum payment.

 Some people see it as a nice convenience that credit card companies provides as a guideline for how much to pay each month.
 But when you look deeper, you understand that minimum credit card payments are a terrible deal.